What Makes Gin the Most Versatile Spirit for Home Bartenders?

 Gin is arguably the most versatile spirit you can own.
 While whiskey demands respect and tequila commands attention, gin quietly does everything.
 It is the backbone of the Gin & Tonic, the soul of the Martini, the heart of the Negroni, and the foundation of dozens more classics.
 No other spirit crosses so many cocktail families with such ease.

-Yet many home bartenders overlook gin, dismissing it as "that juniper thing" or associating it with a bad experience from college.
+Yet many home bartenders overlook gin, dismissing it as "that juniper thing" or associating it with a bad experience from years past.
 The modern gin landscape is far more diverse and exciting than most people realize.
-From floral Japanese gins to citrus-forward Mediterranean styles, there is a gin for every palate.
+From floral Japanese gins to citrus-forward Mediterranean styles, from richly spiced craft gins to clean and classic London Drys, there is a gin for every palate.

 Let us explore what makes gin special and how to build a gin collection that transforms your home bar.

 Plymouth Gin is softer and slightly sweeter than London Dry, with more earthy and root-like botanicals.
-There is technically only one Plymouth Gin, made at the Black Friars Distillery in Plymouth, England.
-It works beautifully in a Gimlet or a classic Pink Gin.
+There is technically only one Plymouth Gin, made at the Black Friars Distillery in Plymouth, England — the oldest working gin distillery in the country.
+It works beautifully in a Gimlet or a classic Pink Gin, where its gentler character allows the other ingredients to shine.

-Old Tom Gin is a slightly sweetened style that bridges the gap between London Dry and genever.
+Old Tom Gin is a slightly sweetened style that bridges the gap between London Dry and genever (the Dutch precursor to modern gin).
 It is the traditional gin for a Tom Collins and adds a rounder, more approachable character to cocktails.
+Old Tom fell out of fashion for decades but has been revived by the craft cocktail movement.

 New Western or Contemporary Gin downplays juniper in favor of other botanicals.
-Hendrick's, with its cucumber and rose notes, pioneered this movement.
-These gins are great for people who think they do not like gin.
+Hendrick's, with its cucumber and rose notes, pioneered this movement and proved that gin could appeal to people who thought they didn't like gin.
+These gins are great for converting skeptics and for creating cocktails with unexpected flavor profiles.

 Navy Strength Gin is bottled at 57% ABV or higher.
-The higher proof means bolder flavors that punch through mixers and citrus.
+The name comes from the British Navy's practice of requiring gin strong enough that gunpowder doused with it would still ignite.
+The higher proof means bolder flavors that punch through mixers and citrus without losing their identity.
 Plymouth Navy Strength and Perry's Tot are excellent examples.

 Five Essential Gin Bottles for Your Shelf